-The Trust continued to review its investment portfolio in line with its Investment Policy & Guidelines to achieve its short-to-medium term investment objectives.
-Again, we continued to rebalance the investment portfolio and made efforts to increase the Trust's fixed income investment portfolio by monetising the real estate works-in-progress and placing more funds in long-dated Government Tradeable Bonds, when practicable.
+The Trust continued its review of the investment portfolio in line with the Board approved Investment Policy & Guidelines to attain the short-to-medium term investment objectives.
+Also, efforts were made to rebalance the investment portfolio through increase of the Trust's fixed income investment portfolio by monetising the real estate works-in-progress in the face of limited investable funds.